xbobekf/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/config/BrokerConfig.md

 The `BrokerConfig` object defines a `range` method that calculates the range of group IDs for a given broker ID and number of brokers.
 It also defines an `empty` range that is used to represent an empty range of group IDs.

-Overall, the `BrokerConfig` trait and `BrokerConfig` object provide useful configuration information for brokers in the Alephium network.
+Overall, the `BrokerConfig` trait and `BrokerConfig` object provide useful configuration information for brokers in the Oxygenium network.
 This information can be used to determine which groups and chains belong to a particular broker, and to calculate intersections between brokers.
 ## Questions:
  1. What is the purpose of the `BrokerConfig` trait and what other traits does it extend?
 - The `BrokerConfig` trait defines configuration parameters for a broker and extends the `GroupConfig`, `CliqueConfig`, and `BrokerGroupInfo` traits.